-2021 is on the horizon and already you are starting to think about your good resolutions?
+The new year is around the corner and already, you are starting to think about your good resolutions?
 Sport, healthy cooking, a new hobby...
-What if one of your good resolutions for 2021 is to learn a foreign language?
+What if one of your good resolutions for the new year is to learn a foreign language?
 Here are 4 good resolutions to make in order to improve your learning experience.

 Deciding to learn a foreign language is a big deal.
 We know that it will take time, motivation and sometimes money.
 So you might as well make your life easier by putting all the chances on your side!
 Take advantage of the New Year to take some good resolutions and improve your language learning.

 Whether you want to learn a brand new foreign language, or hope to improve your level of English or Spanish, Global Lingua will accompany you every step of the way.
 And we start right away with good advice...

 Here are 4 good resolutions to think about if you want to learn a new language in the new year.
 Full disclosure, they're the same tips we give every year...
 Because they are still working!

 Set an achievable goal